-Resources within a healthcare facility to detect and respond to an outbreak vary greatly.
+Resources within a healthcare facility to detect and respond to an outbreak vary greatly depending on the type of healthcare facility and the availability of staff with infection prevention expertise.
 Facilities with extensive resources and expertise in outbreak investigations may require little direct support from public health.
 Conversely, those lacking resources or expertise will be largely dependent on public health agencies to perform primary investigative functions.
-Regardless, personnel at every healthcare facility have unique, indepth knowledge of their facility that is critical during outbreak investigation and response.
+Regardless, every healthcare facility has unique, in-depth knowledge of their facility that is critical during outbreak investigation and response.
 Public health agencies should be prepared to work collaboratively with healthcare facilities during an outbreak response.
-Similarly, healthcare facilities should be prepared to assist public health with the investigation, including gathering information needed during the investigation and implementing disease control measures.
+Similarly, healthcare facilities should be prepared to assist public health with the investigation including gathering information needed during the investigation and implementing disease control measures.

-3.1.4 Patients and Other Agencies/Partners
+3.1.4 Other Agencies and Partners

-Healthcare outbreaks primarily affect patients.
-Chapter 8 of the CORHA Principles and Practices provides detailed considerations for informing and engaging patients as part of healthcare outbreak response.
-Additional federal, state, territorial, tribal, local, and partner organizations, beyond the examples detailed above, may become involved in healthcare outbreak investigations.
-In advance of (or early in) an outbreak response, it is important to think through the array of stakeholders and partners needing to be involved or informed.
-Selected partners are described in this subsection in more detail, and abbreviated information about other partners is listed in Table 3.1.
-Table 3.2 details partners to consider based on the type of outbreak or event.
+Additional federal, state, territorial, tribal, local, and partner organizations might become involved in healthcare outbreak responses.
+It is important to think through in advance of an outbreak response all of the stakeholders and partners that might need to be involved or informed.
+Selected partners are described here in more detail, and abbreviated information about other partners is listed in Table 3.1.
+Table 3.2 details partners to consider including based on the type of outbreak or event.